MikolajRatajczyk/InventoryApp/README.md

 ## Features

- - Based on SQLite 3,
+ - Based on the Room Persistence Library,
+ - ViewModels with Lifecycle,
+ - Implemented LiveData<>,
  - Sweet Material Design,
  - Statistics,
  - Drawing graphs,
  - Adding a new product with: name, quantity, price and photo,
- - Sorting products by: name, price, ID and quantity,
+ - Sorting products by: name, price, date and quantity,
  - Editing added product,
  - Deleting a product
  - Loading from database does not block UI thread,